Robbie Davis-Floyd: Membership

-Robbie Davis-Floyd is a member of the American Anthropological Association, American Holistic Medical Association, Association for Feminist Anthropology, the American College of Nurse-Midwives., and the Midwives Alliance of North America (MANA).
-Davis-Floyd served as consumer representative to the Board of the North American Registry of Midwives (NARM) for 15 years as well as serving on the Midwifery Certification Task Force 1994–1997.
+Robbie Davis-Floyd is a member of the American Anthropological Association, American Holistic Medical Association, Association for Feminist Anthropology, the American College of Nurse-Midwives, and the Midwives Alliance of North America (MANA).
+Davis-Floyd served as consumer representative to the Board of the North American Registry of Midwives (NARM) for 15 years and on the Midwifery Certification Task Force (1994–1997).
 Davis-Floyd was chair of the editorial committee of the Coalition for Improving Maternity Services, helping to create the Mother-Friendly Childbirth Initiative for the US (1995).
 Currently, Davis-Floyd is a member of the board of the International MotherBaby Childbirth Organization (IMBCO) and lead editor for the International MotherBaby Childbirth Initiative.
 She has served as an executive board member and program chair of the Society for Medical Anthropology (SMA), from 2004 to 2007.
 Robbie Davis-Floyd was a founding member of the Council on Anthropology and Reproduction and currently serves as its senior advisor.
-She was also a member of Council on the Anthropology of Science, Technology, and Computing, Society for the Social Study of Science, as well as a board member of the Association for Pre- and Perinatal Psychology and Health for 19 years.
+She was also a member of the Council on the Anthropology of Science, Technology, and Computing, the Society for the Social Study of Science, and a board member of the Association for Pre- and Perinatal Psychology and Health for 19 years.
 She is listed in Who's Who in America, Who's Who in American Women, and Who's Who in the World.